 New later hours on Wednesdays: We will be opening later and closing later on Wednesdays.

 More than 30 million people suffer from sinus infections, or what doctors call sinusitis.
-If you're living in the communities of Dallas, Irving, Euless, Bedford, Coppell, or Fort Worth, Texas, and are suffering from sinusitis, Cure Allergy Clinic can help.
+If you live in the communities of Dallas, Irving, Euless, Bedford, Coppell, Fort Worth, Hurst, Euless, Bedford, Fort Worth, Arlington, Irving, Grand Prairie, Mansfield and are suffering from sinusitis, Cure Allergy Clinic can help.
 Their team includes Dr. M. Waseem Imam , D.O., a board-certified specialist in allergies, asthma, and immunology, who can address the root cause of your repeated sinus infections.
 He and the team have experience treating chronic sinusitis, repeated sinus infections, nasal congestion, and chronic facial fullness.
 Call the Arlington, Texas, office, or request your consultation online today.

 Sinusitis refers to a sinus infection, a problem that develops when mucus builds up inside the sinuses.
 Membranes inside each sinus produce mucus that drains into the nasal passages.
 When the membranes become inflamed, however, they block the opening, trapping mucus inside the sinus cavities, and leading to an infection.